-- 12. Any Judge may extend the time period provided in §334 of the Welfare and Institutions Code within which a hearing on a juvenile dependency petition must be held by not more than 7 days, applicable only to minors for whom the statutory deadline otherwise would expire from March 16, 2020, to April 17, 2020, inclusive (Gov. Code, §68115(a)(12)); - 13.
-Any Judge may extend the time period provided in §657 of the Welfare and Institutions Code within which a hearing on a wardship petition for a minor charged with a felony offense must be held by not more than 15 days, applicable only to minors for whom the statutory deadline otherwise would expire from March 16, 2020, to April 17, 2020, inclusive (Gov. Code, §68115(a)(12)); - 14.
-Any Judge may extend the time for arraignment for out of custody misdemeanors and infractions for up to 60 days; - 15.
-All Family Law trials, Family Law Request for Orders Hearings, Mandatory Settlement Conferences & Status Conferences are suspended for 90 days, to be continued by the court to a later date, with notice to the parties; - 16.
-All Civil Long Cause Jury & Non-Jury Trials, (except as provided for trials in paragraph 4 above), Civil Law & Motion hearings, Short Cause Matters and Trials, Trials De Novo and courtroom 22b matters are suspended for 90 days, to be continued by the court to a later date, with notice to the parties; - 17.
-All non-emergency Probate hearings and trials are suspended for 90 days, to be continued by the Court to a later date, with notice to the parties; - 18.
-All Unlawful Detainer matters currently on calendar are suspended for 60 days, to be continued by the court, to a later date with notice to the parties; and, - 19.
-Under Code of-Civil Procedure §116.570(a), the court finds and declares that good cause exists for postponing the time period within which a small claims matter may be heard as provided in Code of Civil Procedure §116.330(a).
-The court will issue orders resetting the hearings of all small claims matters to a later date with notice to the parties.
+- 14. Any Judge may extend the time period provided in §334 of the Welfare and Institutions Code within which a hearing on a juvenile dependency petition must be held by not more than 7 days, applicable only to minors for whom the statutory deadline otherwise would expire from March 16, 2020, to April 17, 2020, inclusive (Gov. Code, §68115(a)(12)); - 15.
+Any Judge may extend the time period provided in §657 of the Welfare and Institutions Code within which a hearing on a wardship petition for a minor charged with a felony offense must be held by not more than 15 days, applicable only to minors for whom the statutory deadline otherwise would expire from March 16, 2020, to April 17, 2020, inclusive (Gov. Code, §68115(a)(12)); - 16.
+Any judge of the Court may extend the time periods provided in §§583.310 and 583.320 of the Code of Civil Procedure to bring an action to trial by no more than 60 days from the last date on which the statutory deadline otherwise would have expired; - 17.
+As of March 20, 2020 all Family Law trials, Family Law Request for Orders Hearings, Mandatory Settlement Conferences & Status Conferences are suspended for 90 days; to be continued by the court to a later date; with notice to the parties; - 18.
+As of March 20, 2020, all Civil Long Cause Jury & Non-Jury Trials (except as provided for trials in paragraph 17 above), Civil Law & Motion hearings, Short Cause Matters and Trials, Trials De Novo and courtroom 22b matters are suspended for 90 days; to be continued by the court to a later date with notice to the parties; - 19.
+As of March 20, 2020 all non-emergency Probate hearings and trials are suspended for up 90 days; to be continued by the Court to a later date with notice to the parties; - 20.
+As of March 20, 2020 all Unlawful Detainer matters currently on calendar are suspended for 60 days to be continued by the court to a later date with notice to the parties; - 21.
+Under Code of Civil Procedure §116.570(a), the court finds and declares that good cause exists for postponing the time period within which a small claims matter may be heard as provided in Code of Civil Procedure §116.330(a).
+The court will issue orders resetting the hearings of all small claims matters to a later date with notice to the parties; and,